 - single-pixel observing with 7 × 164-MHz boards or 14 boards with a bandwidth of 82 MHz or less in 7 independently steerable groups.

 The WAPP Correlators for pulsar and spectral line observations giving 100-MHz chunks of the full bandwidth of ALFA.

-- Also allows 4 boards of up to 100 MHz each in single-board mode and 8 boards of up to 100 MHz each in dual-board mode for single-pixel observing.
+- Allows 4 boards of up to 100-MHz each in single-board mode and 8 boards of up to 100-MHz each in dual-board mode for single-pixel observing.
 (Note: there are 4 WAPP machines: ‘single-board’ and ‘dual-board’ refer to the number of boards employed per machine.)